quan-dang/Computer-Vision-and-OpenCV-projects/Snapchat Filter on Faces/README.md

 # Snapchat Filter using OpenCV

-Detect face and eyepair to add glasses and moustache using OpenCV in realtime (with a webcam).
+Detect face and eyepair to add glassesusing OpenCV in realtime (with a webcam).

 ## How to run